RandsEM/Princeton-Projects/README.md

     -Source files: BaseballElimination.java

-**Boggle Game Solver**: Given a dictionary and a nXn board of letters, find all words in the dictionary that can be constructed from a path on the board using only a sequence "King" moves (left, right, top, down, diagonal)
+**Boggle Game Solver**: Given a dictionary and a nXn board of letters, find all words in the dictionary that can be constructed from a path on the board using only a sequence "King" moves (left, right, top, down, diagonal) <br />
-    -Fundemental key to this problem is to use DFS but to unmark the letter after the end of the recursive call -DFS starting from every single letter to the rest of the board -Key Optimization:
+    -Fundemental key to this problem is to use DFS but to unmark the letter after the end of the recursive call <br />
+    -DFS starting from every single letter to the rest of the board <br />
+    -Key Optimization: <br />
-      -During the current DFS path, if we find out that there doesn't exist a prefix in the dictionary, we do not look further
+      -During the current DFS path, if we find out that there doesn't exist a prefix in the dictionary, we do not look further <br />
-    -Other optimizations to get full credit:
+    -Other optimizations to get full credit: <br />
       -Memory usage is too big.
-Board only contains {A...Z} so implement own 26 way trie -Further time improvements made by taking out repeated containSuffix() method -Since we are looking at one character further at a time, we just need to keep track of the current trie node and check for null
+Board only contains {A...Z} so implement own 26 way trie <br />
+      -Further time improvements made by taking out repeated containSuffix() method -Since we are looking at one character further at a time, we just need to keep track of the current trie node and check for null